brandon-levan/TripleTen-Data-Science-Projects/Sprint 12 - Numerical Methods/README.md

 ## Problem Statement & Task

-Rusty Bargain used car sales service is developing an app to attract new customers.
+Rusty Bargain is a used car sales service is developing an app to attract new customers.
 In that app, you can quickly find out the market value of your car.
 You have access to historical data: technical specifications, trim versions, and prices.
 The task is to build the model to determine the value.

-Rusty Bargain is interested in:
+Rusty Bargain is interested in -
-- the quality of the prediction;
+- the quality of the prediction
-- the speed of the prediction;
+- the speed of the prediction
 - the time required for training

 **The goal of this project** is to train different models with various hyperparameters.
 The goal is to compare gradient boosting methods with random forest, decision tree, and linear regression.